Most of our students have a few things in common:

 So how can you share study guides with your students?

-- I’ve found it most effective to bundle those study guide downloads in lesson packages for my local students, giving them online access to the files via a password-protected webpage.
+- We’ve found it most effective to bundle those study guide downloads in lesson packages for our students, giving them online access to the files via a password-protected webpage.

 - You could also make files available to students through a private students-only Facebook group.